sangkhochil/java/README.md

-Null key | Do not allow | Allows null key as well as values Fail fast | enumeration in hashtable is not fail fast | Iterator in hashMap is fail fast Extends | It extends Dictionary class which is quite old | It extends AbstractMap class Alternative | No alternative | You can use ConcurrentHashMap for multi thread environment
+Null key | Do not allow | Allows null key as well as values Fail fast | enumeration in hashtable is not fail fast | Iterator in hashMap is fail fast Extends | It extends Dictionary class which is quite old | It extends AbstractMap class Alternative | No alternative | we can use ConcurrentHashMap for multi thread environment

 ### Some important points need to be discussed.